Smartlist from Favourites: Users can now create a Smartlist from a favourite, retaining the search conditions and columns list. Great time saver.

 Most of the queries that I am receiving from my users regarding Smartlist is like below:

+1. Why my Smartlist Favorite is being shown to all?
 2. I created a Smartlist Favorite in one company.
 It is not showing up in other company.
 Why?

 Answer is quite simple and straightforward.
 They had not selected an appropriate *Visible To* option.